Lancaster High School (New York): Choral program

 Lancaster has three in-school choral groups.
 Women's Choir is the entry level choir for girls, Mixed Choir is the entry level choir for boys and the mid-level choir for girls, and Concert Choir is the most prestigious.
 In 2011, Women's Choir and Mixed Choir attained a score of Gold at their NYSSMA evaluations, while Concert Choir attained Gold with Distinction.
 Out of school hours, the choral department has a show choir and a vocal jazz group.
 The Lancaster Men's Choir consists of the combined tenor and bass sections of both Mixed Choir and Concert Choir.
 The Lancaster Men's Choir attained a score of Gold at its 2011 NYSSMA evaluation.

-Orchestras

-Lancaster has two orchestras.
-The String Orchestra is the entry-level orchestra, and the Symphony Orchestra is the upper-level orchestra.

 Musicals

-The music department puts on a musical annually.
-Recent musicals include Cinderella (2020), Legally Blonde (2019), Sister Act (2018), Mary Poppins (2017), Crazy for You (2016), and The Little Mermaid (2015).
+The Performing Arts Society presents a musical each year.
+In 2022, Lancaster's production of Catch Me If You Can won the Kenny Award for Outstanding Musical Production.
 In 1999, Lancaster's production of Fiddler on the Roof won the Kenny Award for Best Musical.
-In 2015, Lancaster was selected to produce a pilot production of The Little Mermaid.